Littlehack3r/ROADpersist/README.md

 # ROADpersist
 Offensive Plug-In for ROADTools.
 Created for educational purposes as a capstone project.
 Do not use this for malicous purposes!
-If you do we do not take any responsibility - that's on you cheif.
+If you do we do not take any responsibility - that's on you chief.

 # ROADpersist Powershell Module